jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Wikipedia: https://wikipedia.org : Everyone's an expert at something.
 Starting or editing a Wikipedia page is a lot easier then you think.
 Try it out.

 Kickstarter: https://www.kickstarter.com/ : Kickstarter connects regular people trying to solve a problem, with regular people waiting for a solution.
-A few bucks could fund a product you could need.
+You can be your own investor; a few bucks could fund a product you want.
 The software of this website, Ghost Foundation, was started on Kickstarter.

 These websites put the levers of power in your hand.
 Wit their data, knowledge, communication, commadariere, you can use these services to empower yourself in so many ways.
 The era of mass-collaboration is already here.
 We just aren't jumping into the Internet Age yet.